 In September the Ohio Supreme Court upheld the voters’ right to decide on whether the 41.05 acres of farmland will become a 162 house development with 6 houses/acre.
 It’s now up to the people to decide.

 Have you noticed the new artwork and banners on the Fencepost Gallery on Garrison Road celebrating Tag the Trib, MRC’s second waterway naming contest?
 In early November the K-6 students in the Greenon Elementary School will choose their favorite name from five options on the ballot: Arrowhead Creek, Bullfrog Branch, Pup Creek, Polecat Creek and Crawdad Creek.
 Stay tuned for the announcement of the winning name!

 - Write the director of the Ohio Division of Natural Resources, Mary Mertz and request the Mad River receive a scenic river destination due to its unique spring fed waters and its important cold water fisheries. email@example.com

 - Volunteer with Mud Run Conservancy and educate the citizens about the abundant water resources of our township and the need to protect and preserve them.

 - The Mad Men of Trout Unlimited is an organization whose focus is to study, protect and restore the Mad River.
-This year’s annual meeting will be held at the Simon Kenton Inn from 7-9:00 pm on March 21, 2020.
 Get involved with Trout Unlimited and protect The Mad, Ohio’s principal trout stream of Ohio.